The Haunted Palace (1963)

 Edgar Allan Poe - 'The Haunted Palace', from 'The Fall of the House of Usher'

-A small village in the North-East of America, the villagers are rising up against Joseph Curwen (Vincent Price), a Warlock who lives in a giant Palace overlooking the town and whom they accuse of sorcery.
+In a small village in the North-East of America, the villagers are rising up against Joseph Curwen (Vincent Price), a Warlock who lives in a great Palace overlooking the town and whom they accuse of sorcery.
 Breaking into the house, they capture and burn him, but not before he puts a curse on the town and the descendents of those who killed him.
 150 years later, Charles Dexter Ward (also Vincent Price), Curwen's great grandson, arrives in the town to claim possession of the Palace.
-The townspeople are afraid and refuse to help him, but Ward and his wife head up to the house, finding it in a dilapidated state, and an elderly caretaker, Simon Orne (Lon Chaney Jr.) the only person there.
-It is not long before Curwen's influence starts to attack Ward, and the villagers soon find themselves reliving the horror of 150 years before...
+The townspeople are afraid and refuse to help him, but Ward and his wife head up to the house, finding it in a dilapidated state and an elderly caretaker, Simon Orne (Lon Chaney Jr.) the only resident.
+It is not long before Curwen's influence starts to attack and possess Ward and the villagers soon find themselves reliving the horror of 150 years before...

-His sixth AIP Gothic saw Roger Corman returning to the more serious style horror film of the House of Usher (1960), after the comedy of The Raven (1963) and Tales of Terror (1962).
-Aiming to keep the series fresh, Corman chose not to shoot another Poe film, but instead has the script based on the works of cult writer H.P.
-Lovecraft (inventor of the Cthulu mythos), however, the AIP producers wanted to promote it as another Poe film and thus some very tenuous links to The Haunted Palace poem from Poe's Fall of the House of Usher were incorportated (hence the opening and closing texts and the curious reference to the castle as a Palace throughout the film).
-The script itself is well written with some good dialogue and detail, and although the references to Lovecraftian mythos are rather brief, there are some effectively creepy and tense moments.
-The climax is especially strong thanks to some solid characterisation throughout.
+After the comedy of The Raven (1963), his sixth AIP Gothic saw Roger Corman returning to the more serious style horror of his first entry House of Usher (1960).
+Aiming to keep the series fresh, Corman chose not to make another Poe film but instead shoots a script adapted by Charles Beaumont from the works of cult writer H.P.
+Lovecraft (creator of the Cthulu mythos), however, the AIP producers wanted to promote it as another Poe film and thus some very tenuous links to The Haunted Palace poem from Poe's story Fall of the House of Usher were incorportated (hence the opening and closing texts and the curious reference to the castle as a Palace throughout the film).
+The script itself is well written with some good dialogue and although the references to Lovecraftian mythos are rather brief, there are some effectively creepy and tense moments.
+The climax is particularly strong thanks to some solid characterisation throughout.

 Working again with series regular Floyd Crosby, Corman directs the film very well, showing a lot more skill than he is ever given credit for, with some very nice sweeping camera work, boosted by some very good gothic sets and well used matte paintings (fans of the series will recognise some stock shots).
 Corman regular Ronald Stein provides an effective orchestral soundtrack that helps the film along.

-Vincent Price of course takes the lead role, and gives a superb performance in effectively a dual role both as the mild-mannered Ward, and in his possessed form as the evil Curwen.
+Vincent Price of course takes the lead role and gives a superb performance in effectively a dual role both as the mild-mannered Ward and in his possessed form as the evil Curwen.
 The attractive Debra Paget is second billed as Ward's wife in a well written role (certainly she does more than just scream) and performs well.
-Many of the AIP Gothics boasted an old Universal Horror star in the cast, and Haunted Palace gets the original Wolf Man, Lon Chaney Jr. as Curwen's undead assistant.
+Many of the AIP Gothics boasted an old Universal Horror star in the cast and Haunted Palace gets the original Wolf Man, Lon Chaney Jr. as Curwen's sinister assistant.
 Although not getting much to do, Chaney looks good here and it is a long way from his final shuffling performance for Al Adamson (Dracula vs. Frankenstein (1971)).
 The rest of the cast are effective in their roles.

-A return to the serious gothic horror that kicked off the franchise, Haunted Palace is a solid film although nothing particularly innovative compared to the other AIP Gothics.
-Certainly recommended to fans of the series, and a decent place to start, there are other, better titles to see first.
+A return to the serious gothic horror that kicked off the AIP Gothic series, Haunted Palace is a solid film but ultimately it has nothing new to offer to the franchise.
+Certainly recommended to fans of the series who don't mind a retread of the earlier themes.

 In Brief

-Lon Chaney Jr. - the star of the 1940s Universal horrors, best remembered as the Wolf Man Larry Talbot.
+Lon Chaney Jr. - the star of many 1940s Universal horrors, best remembered as the Wolf Man Larry Talbot.

 Directed by anyone interesting?
-Roger Corman - most famous for producing hundreds of low budget horror and sci-fi films, he also made a name for himself early on with the AIP gothic horrors.
+Roger Corman - most famous for producing hundreds of low budget horror and sci-fi films, he had a 15 year career as a director including First World War movie Von Richthofen and Brown (1971) .

 The DVD